LtdSauce/shell-playground/README.md

 # shell-playground
-GitHub pages that host a playground to format and eventueally run a single shell script
+GitHub pages that host a playground to format and eventually run a single shell script